wagnertimo/rmarketcrawlR/README.md

 ## Goal

-This R package provides functions to crawl the german operating reserve market of the platform https://www.regelleistung.net and contains scripts to analyze this data.
+This R package provides functions to crawl the german operating reserve market of the platform https://www.regelleistung.net.
-It is build as part of my master thesis to analyze the calling probability of operating reserve power depending on the offered work price.
+It is build as part of my master thesis to analyze the call probability of secodary reserve power depending on the offered work price.
 The aim is to predict such call probabilities, for improving existing optimization algorithms which relay on assumptions and are not very accurate.
+For further information please get in contact or follow my (blog)[https://wagnertimo.github.io].

 ## Get Started